piraveen-ashwinath/PSM-2_Source-Code/README.md

 Consists of two Python scripts:

 #### Reader.py
 Used to obtain sensor readings from the Arduino Uno microcontroller via USB serial connection.
-The said reading are then uploaded to Firebase Realtime Databse as well as stored in a CSV file.
+The said readings are then uploaded to Firebase Realtime Databse as well as stored in a CSV file.

 #### Weatherprediction.py
 Used to predict the weather through the use of a linear regression algorithm which is then uploaded to Firebase Realtime Database.